This vegan lemon cake is delicious, light, perfectly moist, and easy to make, with a few simple ingredients you probably already have in your pantry.

 What about egg replacements?

 There's no need for egg replacements.
-We simply adjust the quantity of flour and milk.
+Instead, we adjust the quantity of flour and water.

-With vegan cakes, it's all about getting the ratios of wet and dry ingredients right, and we test this many times till we get the perfect cake consistency.
+With vegan cakes, it's all about getting the ratios of wet and dry ingredients right, and we tested this many times till we got the perfect cake consistency.

-Flax eggs, ground flax seeds, aquafaba, or other egg replacements are not necessary and often change the cake's texture, consistency, and flavor.
+Flax eggs, ground flax seeds, aquafaba, or other egg replacements are unnecessary and often change the cake's texture, consistency, and flavor.

-Then line your cake pan with parchment paper.
-We use an 8-inch (21 cm) cake pan.
+Preheat the oven to 340°F or 170°C. Butter your cake pan and line the bottom with parchment paper.
+We use an 8-inch cake pan.

-To a large mixing bowl, add the grated zest of lemons.
+To a large mixing bowl, add grated lemon zest.